Baltimore Ravens vs. Cincinnati Bengals NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Baltimore and its opponents have gone over the current 47.5-point total in three of six games this season.
+- Baltimore and its opponents have combined to put up more than 47 points in three of six games this season.

-- Cincinnati's games have gone over 47.5 points in only one opportunity this season.
+- Cincinnati's games have gone over 47 points in two opportunities this season.

-- The two teams combine to average 53 points per game, 5.5 more than the total in this contest.
+- The combined points per game average of the two teams, 53, is 6.0 points above Sunday's over/under.

-- This contest's over/under is 8.5 points more than the 39 these two squads combine to surrender per game this season.
+- This contest's over/under is 8.0 points above the 39 these two squads combine to surrender per game this season.

+- The Ravens and their opponents have scored an average of 49.3 points per game in 2020, 2.3 more than Sunday's total.

+- The 47 over/under in this game is 0.8 points above the 46.2 average total in Bengals games this season.

 Ravens stats and trends

+- In Baltimore's six games this year, it has three wins against the spread.

-- The Ravens have been favored by 6.5 points or more two times this season and have not covered the spread in any of them.
+- The Ravens have yet to cover the spread this season when favored by 6.5 points or more.

-- Baltimore has eclipsed the over/under in 50% of its opportunities this year (three times in six games with a set point total).
+- Baltimore's games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).

 - Baltimore is 3-3 against the spread and 5-1 overall in games when it scores more than 18.5 points.

-- Baltimore is 2-3 against the spread and 4-1 overall when the team churns out over 331 yards.
+- Baltimore is 2-3 against the spread and 4-1 overall when the team totals over 331.0 yards.

 - The Ravens have turned the ball over two more times (8 total) than the Bengals have forced a turnover (6) this season.